vanhoefm/fragattacks/research/README.md

-# Fragment and Forge: Breaking Wi-Fi Through Frame Aggregation and Fragmentation
+# <div align="center">Fragmentation & Aggregation Attacks</div>

-## Introduction
+# 1. Introduction

 The discovered attacks affect all Wi-Fi networks.
-Note that the recent WPA3 specification only introduced a new authentication method, but its encryption ciphers (CCMP and GCMP) are identical to WPA2.
-Because of this, the attacks are identical against WPA2 and WPA3 networks.
+The attacks are identical against WPA2 and WPA3, because WPA3 only introduced a new authentication method meaning its encryption ciphers (CCMP and GCMP) are identical to WPA2.

-Older WPA networks by default use TKIP for encryption, and the applicability of the attacks against this cipher is discussed in the paper.
-Out of completeness, and to illustrate that Wi-Fi has been vulnerable since its creation, the paper also briefly discusses the applicability of the attacks against WEP.
+Older WPA networks by default use TKIP for encryption, and the applicability of the attacks against this cipher are discussed in the paper.
+To illustrate that Wi-Fi has been vulnerable since its creation, the paper also briefly discusses the applicability of the attacks against WEP.

+__USENIX Reviewers__: Our tool is based on the hostap daemon.
+Most of the research code is located in the `research` directory.
+This repository has been updated after the paper submission with major usability improvements (but no new research).
+You can inspect the code at the time of submission by executing `git checkout db75c47`.

-**A summary of the discoveries can be found in [SUMMARY.md](SUMMARY.md), although it is of course** **strongly recommend that you read the paper as well.**
+**A summary of the discoveries can be found in [SUMMARY.md](SUMMARY.md).**

-## Supported Network Cards
+# 2. Supported Network Cards

 Only specific wireless network cards are supported.
 This is because some network cards may overwrite the sequence of fragment number of injected frames, or may reorder frames of different priority, and this